 - PREVENT it from coming back

-We want our patients to feel confident about the Total Cure.
-That is why our Breath Rejuvenation™ – Total Cure treatment comes with a money-back guarantee.
+We want our patients to feel confident about their choice for halitosis elimination.
+That is why our treatment comes with a money-back guarantee.

 What To Expect: The Halitosis Examination